telerik/maui-docs/knowledge-base/collectionview-scrollbar-visible-android.md

 </shape>
 ```

-Ensure that the build action of this file is set to "MauiXaml".
+Ensure that the build action of this file is set to `MauiXaml`.

-### 2. Configure the ScrollView handler
+### 2. Configure the ScrollView Handler

-Access the native ScrollView through a mapper to the ScrollViewHandler and apply the necessary configurations to make the scrollbar visible:
+Access the native ScrollView through a mapper to the `ScrollViewHandler` and apply the necessary configurations to make the scrollbar visible:

 ```csharp
 Microsoft.Maui.Handlers.ScrollViewHandler.Mapper.AppendToMapping("MyCustom", (handler, view) => {